 MCL = Maximum Contaminant Level, the highest level of a constituent that is allowed in drinking water.
-MCLs are set as close to the MCLGs using the best available treatment technology as is economically and technologically feasible.
+MCLs are set as close to the MCLGs using

 MCLG = Maximum Contaminant Level Goal, the level of a constituent in drinking water below which there is no known or expected risk to health.

 MCLGs allow for a margin of safety.

-MRDL = Maximum Residual Disinfection Level, the highest level of a drinking water disinfectant that is allowed in drinking water.

-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+MRDL = Maximum Residual Disinfection Level, the highest level of a drinking water disinfectant allowed in drinking water.
+There is convincing evidence that the addition of a disinfectant is necessary for control of microbial contaminants.

-MRDLG = Maximum Residual Disinfection Level Goal, the level of a drinking water disinfectant in drinking water below which there is no known or expected risk to health.
+MRDLG = Maximum Residual Disinfection Level Goal, the level of a drinking water disinfectant below which there is no known or expected risk to health.

 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial constituents.